topo-gps/topo-gps-manual/en/routes/routes_import.rst

 To import a route you could try to tap on a file icon.
 Most often an app picker will show up.
 Sometimes you need to scroll through the list of apps or tap More to find 'Topo GPS'.
 You then have to tap 'Open with Topo GPS' or 'Copy to Topo GPS' and the file will be imported in Topo GPS.

 <APPLE>
-Sometimes it is useful to use drag and drop.
-For that have to press long on the file or item and move your finger to drag it.
-Then you have to move it into the Topo GPS main smap creen.
-On an iPhone, after you have long press on a file, item or URL to start a drag.
-Then you have to open the app switcher with a second finger by swiping the screen upwards at the bottom.
-Now still holding the first finger, you can use your second finger to switch to Topo GPS, and if you are at the main map screen you can drop the file here.
+Sometimes it is convienient to use drag and drop.
+This can even be done on an iPhone.
+Press and hold your finger on the file, item or URL.
+Then move your finger to drag it.
+Move the item into the Topo GPS main maps screen.
+On an iPhone, drag and drop works only if you use two fingers.
+After you have pressed and hold the item, you have to open the app switcher with a second finger by swiping the screen upwards at the bottom.
+Now still holding the first finger, you can use your second finger to switch to Topo GPS.
+If you are at the main map screen you can drop the file here.
 It will then be automatically imported.

-For example dragging a link on a webpage to a gpx file into Topo GPS, might be a convenient way of importing a route.
 </APPLE>

 Alternatively you could also tap :ref:`Menu <sec-menu>` > More > Import file.
 Then the files app will be opened.
 Here you can select a cloud storage, like iCloud, Dropbox, OneDrive or Google Drive.
 Then you can browse through your files and select the files you want to import.